Bombardier admits it may miss 2017 TTC streetcar delivery target

 Byford said the TTC won’t know “for another couple of months” whether the company will miss the deadline.

-Bombardier delivered a total of 30 cars by the end of 2016, and as of this week the TTC has 40 on its property.
-Under the terms of the original deal, the company was to have supplied about 130 by now.
+As of this week the TTC has 40 of the new streetcars on its property.
+Under a timetable the two sides agreed to in 2012, the agency was supposed to have about 130 by now.
+Some of the vehicles that have arrived are experiencing reliability issues, mainly related to their doors.

-A Bombardier spokesperson confirmed that “in all transparency” the company told the TTC this week that the latest delivery schedule was at risk, but he described the potential delay as a “very limited, short-term issue.”
+A Bombardier spokesperson confirmed that the company told the TTC that the latest delivery schedule could slip, but he said the corporation made the disclosure of out a desire to be transparent and he described the potential delay as a “very limited, short-term issue.”

 “This does not mean Bombardier will not reach its target for 2017,” wrote Marc-André Lefebvre in an email.